csantanapr/cnoe-examples/examples/ack/devpod.md

 # Using it

 For this example, we will walk through a few demonstrations.
-Once applications are ready, go to the https://cnoe.localtest.me:8443/
+Once applications are ready

 Click on the Sign-In button, you will be asked to log into the Keycloak instance.
 There are two users set up in this configuration, and their password can be retrieved with the following command: